standing on fishes

 Lucy Rupert is a freelance dancer, choreographer, teacher and the artistic director of Blue Ceiling dance (founded 2004).
 With Blue Ceiling dance, Lucy has created, produced, and commissioned over two-dozen contemporary dance and multi-disciplinary performance works and travelled with repertoire to Germany, Montreal, New York and throughout Ontario.
-Her choreography has embodied such topics as environmental threats, the physical nature of light, and the growth of cancer cells.
+Her choreography is noted for its quicksilver movement quality, the diversity of her intergenerational casts and the passion and intelligence the dancers bring to the embodiment of topics such as environmental threats, the physical nature of light, and the growth of cancer cells.

-As a freelance artist, Lucy has performed with Fujiwara Dance Inventions (2010-present), Theatre Rusticle (2001-2017), Chartier Danse, Anandam Dance Theatre, Little Pear Garden Collective, Theatre Passe-Muraille, Martha Hart, Angela Blumberg, Circus Orange and Sashar Zarif Dance, among others.
-She has also performed in dance films and music videos, including the award-winning Sarah Slean video, “The Rose”, directed by CJ Wallis, and “Walls” choreographed by Denise Fujiwara for musician Annabelle Chvostek.
+Freelancing, she has performed with Fujiwara Dance Inventions (2010-present), Theatre Rusticle (2001-2017), Chartier Danse, Anandam Dance Theatre, Little Pear Garden Collective, Theatre Passe-Muraille, Circus Orange and Sashar Zarif Dance, among others.
+She has also performed in several dance films and music videos, including the award-winning Sarah Slean video, “The Rose”, directed by CJ Wallis, and “Walls” choreographed by Denise Fujiwara for musician Annabelle Chvostek.

 Lucy has a Joint Honours B.A. in Dance and Music from the University of Waterloo – the singular degree of this kind ever granted.
 She has an MA in History from the University of Toronto.
 A lifelong learner, Lucy writes about art and science and interviews scientists through blueceilingdance.blogspot.com.